Mokshgnaism/Collab_code/README.md

 * Can be hosted on EC2
 * CORS managed using wildcard + credentials
 * Let's Encrypt can provide HTTPS certificates
+* Deployed on a Google Cloud VM and configured Nginx as a reverse proxy for secure and efficient routing

 ---